august 2024

 If you are planning for a baby, a good rule of thumb is to take a pre-conception and pregnancy supplement about 3 months before trying to conceive, as folate or folic acid can also help you get pregnant.

-It is very important to take folate (or, if you choose to, folic acid) during the first 12 weeks of pregnancy, as this is when your baby’s spine, brain and neural tube develop.
+It is very important to take folic acid during the first 12 weeks of pregnancy, as this is when your baby’s spine, brain and neural tube develop.
 After this, it is advisable to continue daily supplementation, as folate contributes towards healthy maternal tissue growth throughout pregnancy.

-You can find other tips and advice on fertility here.
-We have also created our not-for-profit Trying To Conceive Fertility + Ovulation Kit and a free and downloadable Your Guide to Trying to Conceive to support you in your journey to becoming pregnant.
+We have created a free and downloadable Your Guide to Trying to Conceive to support you in your journey to becoming pregnant.

-How much folate or folic acid should I take during pregnancy?
+How much folic acid should I take during pregnancy?

-The Department of Health recommends a daily supplement containing 400mcg of folate (or folic acid).
+The Department of Health recommends a daily supplement containing 400mcg of folic acid.
 This recommended daily allowance (RDA) meets the needs of your growing baby and those of your own health and wellbeing from preconception, throughout pregnancy and into your postnatal period.

 Getting into the habit of taking your folate/folic acid supplement daily is easier if you try and take it at the same time every day.
 A good aide-memoire is to have your supplements by the kettle, if you prefer to take them in the morning, or on your bedside table if you rather take them at night.

-Some women may require a higher dose of folate or folic acid during pregnancy.
+Some women may require a higher dose of folic acid during pregnancy.
 Your midwife or GP may prescribe this after taking your medical and family history.

-You may need a higher dose of folic acid or folate if you:
+You may need a higher dose of folic acid if you:

 • Have a history of malabsorption